GrzegorzZiemba/GrzegorzZiemba/README.md

 <img align="right" src="https://github.com/GrzegorzZiemba/GrzegorzZiemba/blob/master/img/logo.png" />

 ## I'm newbie 😄 at Programming and love that there is a everyday learning in that job !
-- 🔭 I’m currently working on React Applications like todo [github]
+- 🔭 I’m currently working on React Applications like todo [github] also job application (STAY TUNNED FOR THAT !)
 - 🌱 I’m currently learning React,
 - 📫 How to reach me: Just e-mail me ! gzgrzegorzziemba@gmail.com
 - 😄 Fun fact: One time ...
 Ok, maybe i will tell you later that story...